AmrSaber/Skynet-OS-Simulator/code/README.md

 # The source code of the project
+You can open any page, and they will lead you to the login screen
+User name: root
+Password : aammm

-you can open any page, and they will lead you to the login screen The user name is "root" and the password is "aammm", the initials of the team members, stands for [amr, ahmed, mohammad, mohammad, mohammad]
+The password is the initials of the team members, stands for (amr, ahmed, mohammad, mohammad, mohammad)